Terms & Conditions

-1. These Terms and Conditions apply to the provision of the services detailed in our quotation (Services) by Wave Couriers LTD a company registered in England and Wales under number 13073114 whose registered office is at: Office 22 Dunston House, Dunston Road, Derbyshire, S41 9QD (we or us or Service Provider) to the person buying the services (you or Customer).
+1. These Terms and Conditions apply to the provision of the services detailed in our quotation (Services) by Wave Couriers LTD a company registered in England and Wales under number 13073114 whose registered office is at: Office Office 7, Dunston Innovation Centre, Dunston Road, Derbyshire, S41 9QD (we or us or Service Provider) to the person buying the services (you or Customer).

 2. You are deemed to have accepted these Terms and Conditions when you accept our quotation or from the date of any performance of the Services (whichever happens earlier) and these Terms and Conditions and our quotation (the Contract) are the entire agreement between us.